 Urban Waste Water

 Urban waste water is one of the most common pollution pressures.
-Over half (58%) of the combined sewage loading that arises in urban areas in Ireland is discharged from plants that are not meeting the required European standard.
-Furthermore, raw sewage from the equivalent of 77,000 people in 36 towns and villages is still released into the environment every day.
-The majority of these (31) are being discharged directly into estuaries and coastal areas.
-Many of these areas are not scheduled to receive proper treatment until after 2021.
-Furthermore, improvements have yet to be identified in 40% of the areas where waste water is the sole significant pressures preventing a water body from reaching its environmental objective.
-Continued investment in infrastructure and increased capital expenditure are essential to provide the waste water treatment necessary to protect receiving waters and meet obligations under EPA authorisations and European Directives.
+Over half (56%) of the combined sewage loading that arises in large urban areas in Ireland is discharged from plants that are not meeting the required European standard.
+In mid-2020, raw sewage from the equivalent of 78,000 people in 35 towns and villages is still released into the environment every day, with the majority discharged directly into estuaries and coastal areas.
+Thirty three of these areas are not scheduled to receive treatment until after 2021.
+Furthermore, improvements have yet to be identified and scheduled at 23 areas where waste water is the sole significant pressure on water bodies at risk of not meeting their environmental objectives.
+Continued investment in infrastructure is essential to provide the waste water treatment necessary to protect receiving waters and meet obligations under EPA authorisations and European Directives.

 Ireland's Marine Environment